For classic Med beaches, a good dose of Spanish culture, and nightlife that rivals the rest of Europe, it’s got to be a

 Islands in the sun

-This trio of islands – east of mainland Spain – are tried-and-tested holiday favourites.
+This collection of islands – east of mainland Spain – are tried-and-tested holiday favourites.
 And while they’ve all got sandy beaches and camera-ready scenery to brag about, they each have a personality of their own.

 Menorca is decidedly low-key.
 This natural beauty is all about peace and quiet, with pine-clad hills, traditional towns and more beaches than Majorca and Ibiza put together.
 Son Bou has the longest sandy stretch, while Cala’n Bosch lines up open-air cafés and trendy bars.

 The biggest island of the bunch, Majorca, has been pulling in the punters for decades.
 It’s a bit of an all-rounder, with great beaches, waterfront restaurants and buzzing clubs.
 In the north, you’ve got family-friendly resorts like Alcudia, while the south is home to party-hard Magaluf.

 Speaking of partying, Ibiza’s clubs are world-famous – the best are in Playa d’en Bossa and San Antonio.
 But the island also has a laid-back side, from Portinatx’s quiet coves, to Formentera’s untouched natural beauty, to Santa Eulalia’s boutiques and classy restaurants.